fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

     core.finalise_xcompact3d()
 ```

-<small>**Note 1:** Here we have every Python tool at our disposal, like optimization, control, visualization, machine learning, I/O, and many others.</small>
+<small>**Note 1:** Here we have every Python tool at our disposal, like modules for optimization, control, visualization, machine learning, I/O, GPU accelerated computing ([CuPy](https://cupy.dev/)), etc.</small>
 <small>**Note 2:** It results in a very customizable interface without affecting the main code in Fortran.</small>

+{{< speaker_note >}}
+- This is how I plan the next step;
+- We could make more routines available, for instance, open up the main loop;
+  - There is here at the begging, lets say, my own boundary conditions coded in Python, very customizable;
+  - We call `advance_time` with the performance and scalability that we are USED to;
+  - After that, we could call on board postprocessing, again, very customizable in Python.
+- The main point here is that we have EVERY Python tool at our DISPOSAL, like modules for optimization, control, visualization, machine learning, I/O, maybe GPU accelerated computing and many others.
+- It results in a very flexible interface without affecting the main code in Fortran.
+{{< /speaker_note >}}

 ---